pabloubilla/pabloubilla.github.io/_pages/about.md

 [EVERGREEN group](https://team.inria.fr/evergreen/) at
 [Inria Montpellier](https://www.inria.fr/en/inria-branch-university-montpellier).

-I’m broadly interested in machine learning, statistics and operations research.
-I have mostly worked in applications related to ecology, society, and political elections.
-I'm also open to applications in other interesting fields and on the methodological and theoretical aspects of these topics.
+I'm broadly interested in machine learning, statistics, and operations research.
+Most of my work has been in related to ecology, society, and political elections.
+I'm also open to other interesting applications, as well as the more theoretical aspects of these topics.

 I completed an MSc in Ecology & Data Science at [University College London (UCL)](https://www.ucl.ac.uk) (2024), where I was supervised by [Daniel Maynard](https://www.maynardlab.co.uk/).
 Before that I completed a Master's in Operations Management at [Universidad de Chile](https://www.uchile.cl), supervised by [Charles Thraves](https://cthraves.com/).
 I got my (very long) Industrial Engineering degree at the same university.